kennethrrosen/qubes-for-journalists/README.md

 dnf list | grep microcode
 The Qubes check should confirm the microcode_ctl.x86_64 package is already installed.

 In Qubes-Whonix ™, consider installing the tirdad kernel module to protect against TCP ISN-based CPU information leaks

 Test the LAN's router/firewall with either an internet port scanning service or preferably a port scanning application from an external IP address. configure a de-militarized zone (perimeter network) Follow all other Whonix ™ recommendations to lock down the router.

 For greater security, higher performance and a lower resource footprint, consider using an experimental MirageOS-based unikernel firewall that can run as a QubesOS ProxyVM.
-Consider utilizing OpenBSD for sys-net to reduce the attack surface.
-[52] See also other OpenBSD considerations.

 Configure each ServiceVM as a static DisposableVM to mitigate the threat from persistent malware accross VM reboots.
 [64]